fyavolv

 Femhrt (ethinyl estradiol / norethindrone) is a combination of two medications that act as natural hormones to balance hormonal changes your body goes through during menopause.

-What are the side effects of Femhrt (ethinyl estradiol / norethindrone)?
+Side effects of Femhrt (ethinyl estradiol / norethindrone)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.